Deployed Works Guide

 Respond with context

 Reference the buyer's capability brief or stated problem.
-Show that your response is specific to the work, not a copied pitch.

 Step 2